arthurazs/dotapatch/README.md

 1. **changelogs**
     - This is where the new changelog file **must** be stored
 2. data
-    - This is where the data from HeroPediaData is stored
+    - This is where the data from HeropediaData is stored

 ### Running dota2patches
 1. [Clone (or download)](https://help.github.com/articles/cloning-a-repository/) this repository.